joaomelo/hot-collection/README.md

     npm install @joaomelo/hot-collection

 The first step is to import and instantiate a HotCollection object.
-The required arguments are the Firestore reference and the collection name.
+The required parameters are the Firestore reference and the collection name.
 Let's see.

     import * as firebase from 'firebase/app';
     import 'firebase/firestore';